djccarew/app-modernization-microservices-lab/README.md

 ## Summary
-You installed and then tested the  Stock Trader microservoces sample application and got some insight into the challenges of deploying microservices apps in a Kubernetes cluster.
+You installed and then tested the  Stock Trader microservices sample application and got some insight into the challenges of deploying microservices apps in a Kubernetes cluster.